trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_Berlin Zoo postcard picturing the two orangutans "Bubi" und "Nakal", 1959._
+_Berlin Zoo postcard picturing the two orangutans “Bubi” und “Nakal”, 1959._

 </figcaption>

 </figure>

-In 1963, Heinroth's successor Heinz-Georg Klös went to Apartheid South Africa to catch a pair of southern white rhinos and bring them to the Berlin Zoological Garden.
+In 1963, Heinroth’s successor Heinz-Georg Klös went to Apartheid South Africa to catch a pair of southern white rhinos and bring them to the Berlin Zoological Garden.
 He had received the trapping permit from the South African authorities after a previous application had been rejected in 1957.
 Leineweber, a clothing store, paid for the two rhinos as part of an advertising campaign.[^24]

 <figure>